-In Niven and Pournelle's The Mote in God's Eye, right after a particularly dangerous mission, a naval rating quips "My brother wanted me to help him with his wet-ranch on Aphrodite and I thought it was too dangerous.
+In The Mote in God's Eye, right after a particularly dangerous mission, a naval rating quips "My brother wanted me to help him with his wet-ranch on Aphrodite and I thought it was too dangerous.
 So I joined the flipping Navy."
 The SPACE Navy that is!

-Gently prodded in the Discworld novel Men at Arms, and with all Watch novels afterwards (and some that weren't), with Detritus being a particularly enthusiastic, if malapropism-prone, evangelist of such slogans (as well as other military book/movie/TV cliches).
+Poked at in the novel Men at Arms and all Watch novels afterwards (and some that weren't), with Detritus being a particularly enthusiastic, if malapropism-prone, evangelist of such slogans (as well as other military book/movie/TV cliches).

 Played straight in Monstrous Regiment.
 The war is going so badly and has stripped such a large portion of the possible recruits from the population that not only is nobody joining up anymore, but the recruiters are only going through the motions.
 Things aren't helped by the fact that not enough of the men are coming back, and not enough of those that do come back is coming back.